 On a peace-filled night: serene, quiet, gentle ….
 Cattle lowing, lambs baaing.

-Yes, in a stable, and laid in a manger, but with that brilliant light sparkling down from the heavens, highlighting Him; angels proclaiming Him; shepherds and wisemen alike, worshiping Him.
+Yes, born in a stable, and laid in a manger, but with that brilliant light sparkling down from the heavens, highlighting Him; angels proclaiming Him; shepherds and wisemen alike, worshiping Him.
 And His mother “pondering all these things in her heart.”

 This perfect baby.
 Perfect in every way.
 Not just in fingers and toes, but in soul and spirit.